top of page

 Some Information — Like in a Proper Travel Blog

-What many visitors don’t realise is that the extraordinary concentration of baroque towns in south-eastern Sicily is the direct consequence of a catastrophe.
+What many visitors don't realise is that the extraordinary concentration of Baroque towns in south-eastern Sicily is the direct consequence of a catastrophe.

 In January 1693, one of the most violent earthquakes in European history devastated large parts of eastern Sicily.
 Entire cities were destroyed and tens of thousands of people died.
 The reconstruction that followed was not simply a process of rebuilding houses: it became a vast architectural experiment.

+Cities such as Noto, Ragusa, Modica and Scicli were either rebuilt from scratch or radically redesigned.
+Architects and local elites took the opportunity to rethink the urban landscape entirely, introducing wide streets, theatrical squares and churches designed to dominate the skyline.
 The result is what today we call Sicilian Baroque: a style exuberant, scenographic and often deliberately excessive, perfectly suited to a society eager to demonstrate resilience and power after a disaster.
-In 2002 this unique urban ensemble was recognised by UNESCO as the Late Baroque Towns of the Val di Noto.
+In 2002 this unique ensemble was recognised by UNESCO as the Late Baroque Towns of the Val di Noto.

 Ragusa Ibla: A Vertical City